taosdata/taosadapter/README.md

     monitor.pauseAllMemoryThreshold float        Memory percentage threshold for pause query and insert.
 Env "TAOS_MONITOR_PAUSE_ALL_MEMORY_THRESHOLD" (default 80) monitor.pauseQueryMemoryThreshold float      Memory percentage threshold for pause query.
 Env "TAOS_MONITOR_PAUSE_QUERY_MEMORY_THRESHOLD" (default 70)
 ```

+You can adjust accordingly according to specific project application scenarios and operation strategies, and it is recommended to use operation monitoring software to monitor system memory status in a timely manner.

 ## Configuration